aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 -> **NOTE:** It is recommended to create a cluster with zero worker nodes, and then use a node pool to manage the cluster nodes.

+-> **NOTE:** From version 1.127.0, support for adding existing nodes to the node pool.
+In order to distinguish automatically created nodes, it is recommended that existing nodes be placed separately in a node pool for management.

 ## Example Usage

 The managed cluster configuration,